Everyone feels anxious from time to time, but people with anxiety disorders experience frequent and severe worry that disrupts their normal life.

 CBT teaches individuals with anxiety to approach their anxious feelings and thoughts differently.
 CBT can also involve exposure therapy for treating phobias, which means a person gradually and intentionally exposing themselves to their fear.

-In some cases, medications, such as antidepressants and anti-anxiety medication, may help reduce the symptoms of an anxiety disorder.
-These are helpful for people who have severe symptoms.
+In some cases, medications, such as antidepressants and anti-anxiety medication, may help

 A doctor may prescribe beta-blockers to someone with panic disorder.
 Beta-blockers can help with the physical symptoms of anxiety, such as rapid heartbeat and shaking.